reecehoward04/Final-Project-IT1600/Step-By-Step Assembly.md

 # Step-by-Step Assembly:

 Step 1: (Prepare the Workspace) Clear a spacious, well lit area.
 Use an anti-static wrist strap or touch a grounded metal object to discharge static electricty.
-If you DON'T ground yourself, you could end up sending an electric shock through one of your components and fry it!)
+(It takes ALOT of static electircity to ruin a PC component but if you DON'T ground yourself, you could end up sending an electric shock through one of your components and fry it!)

 Step 2: (Prepare the Motherboard) Once you made sure you are grounded, take out the motherboard and lay it on a flat surface and place the anti-static bag the MOBO came in underneath the board.